meet your wedding journalist

 After years of telling other people's stories, I'm finally telling the ones that last.

 The Love Dispatch is a wedding journalism studio for the timelessly sentimental.
-I attend your wedding as a writer.
+I attend your wedding as a journalist.
 I observe.
 I interview.
-I document.
-And I deliver a keepsake that holds the full story of your day.
+I write.
+And I deliver a printed publication that holds the full record of the day.

 WHAT I DO BEST